Richi2PL/IF-20100630/README.md

 ## Pros & Cons

 Pros:
-- Can be played in the browser (No Download)
+- Can be played in the browser (No download)
 - ITS FREE!
 - More features